Global Payments (GPN) Received its Third Buy in a Row

-After Robert W. Baird and Credit Suisse gave Global Payments (NYSE: GPN) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Glenn Greene assigned a Buy rating to Global Payments today and set a price target of $190.00.
-The company’s shares closed last Wednesday at $169.93.
+After Wells Fargo and Citigroup gave Global Payments (NYSE: GPN) a Buy rating last month, the company received another Buy, this time from KBW.
+Analyst Steven Kwok maintained a Buy rating on Global Payments today and set a price target of $200.00.
+The company’s shares closed last Thursday at $176.00.

-According to TipRanks.com, Greene is a top 25 analyst with an average return of 20.5% and a 81.0% success rate.
-Greene covers the Technology sector, focusing on stocks such as Jack Henry & Associates, Fidelity National Info, and Factset Research.

-Currently, the analyst consensus on Global Payments is a Strong Buy with an average price target of $191.10, which is a 6.3% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Global Payments with a $193.75 average price target, which is an 11.2% upside from current levels.
 In a report issued on April 29, Robert W. Baird also maintained a Buy rating on the stock with a $182.00 price target.

 See today’s analyst top recommended stocks >>